|PDH Online Course Description||PDH Units/

 Erosion occurs as a result of surface runoff.
 The effects of erosion can be reduced by implementing a design that can control the surface runoff such as rip rap, and stilling basins.
 Vegetation can also be used to control erosion.
 Vegetation acts by holding soil particles together and reducing the effects of erosion.

-This course will provide the reader with the knowledge that will aid in designing culverts and erosion control devices as safely and economical as possible.
+This course will provide the reader with the knowledge that will aid in designing culverts and erosion control devices as safely and economically as possible.
 The course materials are based solely on the Army Corp of Engineers document “Drainage and Erosion Control.”

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.